 Setting up the full app

-Once done with the previous section, you can delete the “First Run” knowledge model and validation view (or leave it in the package, as you prefer) and move on to using the full knowledge model and Action View.
+Once done with the previous section, you can delete the “First Run” knowledge model and validation view (or leave it in the package, as you prefer) and use the full knowledge model and Action View.

 Note